Hani Hanjour: Early 1990s

 Hanjour was the first to arrive in the United States, much earlier than other hijackers.
-He first came to the United States in 1991 to study English for a few months.
-He arrived for the English language program on 3 October 1991, and stayed until early February 1992, when he returned to Saudi Arabia.
-Hanjour claimed that he was interested in being an airplane mechanic and claimed that such a position was considered highly in Saudi Arabia.
-In December 1991 Hanjour informed friends that he missed Saudi Arabia and would be leaving the United States due to homesickness.
+Hanjour arrived in Tucson, Arizona on 3 October 1991 from Saudi Arabia by way of New York, to study english at the University of Arizona's Center for English as a Second Language (ESL).
+Hanjour's eldest brother Abdulrahman helped him apply for the eight-week English program and found a room for Hanjour in a three-bedroom home on the corner of 4th Avenue and 4th Street near the Islamic Center of Tucson.
+He returned to Saudi Arabia in February 1992.
 Hanjour was the only hijacker to visit the United States prior to any intentions for a large-scale attack and was not linked to the Hamburg cell in Germany, which composed of the three hijackers who were taking flight lessons to become pilots.
 He was the first to receive a license out of the three other men, most likely due to arriving to the U.S. prior to the preparations for the attacks.

 Over the next five years, Hanjour remained in Saudi Arabia, helping the family manage a lemon and date farm near Ta'if.
 His family often reminded Hanjour that he was getting past the age where he ought to get married and start a family, but Hanjour insisted he wanted to settle down more.
 While in Saudi Arabia, Hanjour applied for a job with Saudi Arabian Airlines, but was turned down due to poor grades.
 The airline told Hanjour they would consider him if he obtained a commercial pilot's license in the United States.

 1996

 In April 1996, Hanjour returned to the United States, staying with family friends, Susan and Adnan Khalil, in Miramar, Florida, for a month before heading to Oakland, California, to study English and attend flight school.
 Hanjour was admitted to the Sierra Academy of Aeronautics, but before beginning flight training, the academy arranged for Hanjour to take intensive English courses at ESL Language Center in Oakland.
 The flight school also arranged for Hanjour to stay with a host family, with whom he moved in on 20 May 1996.
 Hanjour completed the English program in August, and in early September 1996, he attended a single day of ground school courses at the Sierra Academy of Aeronautics before withdrawing, citing financial worries about the $35,000 cost.

-Hanjour left Oakland in September and moved to Phoenix, Arizona, paying $4,800 for lessons at CRM Flight Cockpit Resource Management in Scottsdale.
+Hanjour left Oakland in September and moved to Tucson, Arizona, paying $4,800 for lessons at CRM Flight Cockpit Resource Management.
 Receiving poor marks, Hanjour dropped out of flight school, and returned to Saudi Arabia at the end of November 1996.